measurement-kit/measurement-kit/doc/api/common/worker.md

 than one background thread).

 The `run_in_background_thread` method schedules the specified callback to run in a pool of one or more background threads.
+The callback must be moved, such that the Worker could take single ownership of it.

 The `parallelism` method returns the size of the thread pool.